 - Click Next.

-- Click Next to begin the migration process.
+- Migrate—Performs the migration

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.